Lightstreamer/Lightstreamer-JMS-example-StockList-client-java/README.md

 <!-- START DESCRIPTION lightstreamer-jms-example-stocklist-client-java -->

-This project includes a demo client showing integration between **Lightstreamer JMS Extender JavaScript Client Library** and the **Node.js** platform.
+This project contains a sample Java application that shows how the **Lightstreamer JMS Extender JavaScript Client Library** can be used to connect to Lightstreamer JMS Extender.

 ![Screenshot](screen_large.png)<br>